Sudham4444/E-Commerce_Data_Analytics/README.md

 # E-Commerce Data Analysis using Python and SQL
-SQL project to analyze E-Commerce data
+SQL project to analyze E-Commerce data.

 This project is an implementation of an e-commerce database using Python and SQL.
 The project includes scripts for importing data from CSV to SQL, as well as an interactive Jupyter Notebook for querying the database.

 ## Database and Tools